 Fairfield City is 32km south-west of the Sydney Central Business District.
 It covers an area of 102 square km, incorporating 27 suburbs.
-Located in Western Sydney, its neighbouring areas are Parramatta, Liverpool, Cumberland, the new Canterbury Bankstown, Blacktown and Penrith.
+Located in Western Sydney, its neighboring local government areas are Parramatta, Liverpool, Cumberland, Canterbury Bankstown, Blacktown and Penrith.
 Fairfield is accessible by rail, the Liverpool to Parramatta bus transitway, and the M7 motorway, which connects the M4 and M5 motorways.

 Follow the links below to access the data:

 For a deep dive into the data you can also download the 2019 Fairfield City Community Profile(PDF, 4MB).

 - Land mass: 10,160 hectare or 102 kilometres squared

 - 27 suburbs

 - Diversity: 71% speak a language other than English when at home

 Fairfield City Council is responsible for a local government area comprised of 27 suburbs and is bordered by the Cities of Penrith, Blacktown, Cumberland (formerly Holroyd), Parramatta, Canterbury-Bankstown (formerly Bankstown) and Liverpool.

 Download PDF map of the Fairfield City Suburbs(PDF, 2MB)